Alluxio/alluxio/docs/en/api/POSIX-API.md

 <img src="{{ '/img/posix-cache.png' | relativize_url }}" alt="Alluxio stack with its POSIX API"/>
 </p>

-Alluxio FUSE cache (Userspace cache or Kernel cache) is a single-node cache solution, which means modifications to the underlying Alluxio cluster through other Alluxio clients or other Alluxio FUSE mount points may not be visible immediately by the current Alluxio FUSE cache.
-This would cause cached data to become stale.
-For example, `Node A` may read a cached file without knowing that Node B had already deleted or overwritten the file in the underlying Alluxio cluster.
-When this happens the content read by `Node A` is stale.

 Since FUSE kernel cache and userspace cache both provide caching capability, although they can be enabled at the same time, it is recommended to choose only one of them to avoid double memory consumption.
 Here is a guideline on how to choose between the two cache types based on your environment and needs.